-If you cannot run SteelHead SaaS, try one of the following solutions.
+If you cannot run SteelHead SaaS, try one of these solutions.

-Verify that your SteelHead SaaS subscription is valid and acceleration service is turned on using the following steps:
+Verify that your SteelHead SaaS subscription is valid and acceleration service is turned on using these steps:

 - 1. In the Riverbed Cloud Portal, select the Cloud Accelerator tab. - 2.
 Select SaaS Platforms. - 3.
 Select a SaaS platform to view its Details page. - 4.
-Check that the Start Time and the End Time are valid.
+Check that the Start Time and the End Time are valid. - The Active columns should display true and the Terminated column should display false. - The Acceleration Service should be ON.